Blackbird Bakery

 Restaurant in Bainbridge Island, Washington, U.S.

 Blackbird Bakery is a bakery on Bainbridge Island, in the U.S. state of Washington.
 Established in 1999, the business is owned by Jeff Shepard and Heidi Umphenour.
 The menu includes various pastries and desserts, as well as coffee and other drinks.
 Blackbird has garnered a positive reception.

 Description

 Blackbird Bakery's shop is on Winslow Way East, on Bainbridge Island.
 The bakery has window seating and serves cakes, cookies, muffins, scones, pies, tarts, and other pastries and desserts, as well as quiches and soups.
 Blackbird also offers coffee and espresso drinks, as well as tea.

 According to Seattle Metropolitan, "Downtowners, rolls of croissant dough dipped in vanilla sugar, have become a signature."
 The Helen's French Roll has been described as a "minimalist-chic cousin" to coffee cake.
 The shop serves toast with jam, and bakes various kinds of bread, including oatmeal and multigrain varieties.

 History

 Blackbird opened in 1999.
-It is owned by Jeff Shepard and Heidi Umphenour, and has a "sister" establishment, Fork & Spoon.
+It is owned by Jeff Shepard and Heidi Umphenour, and had a "sister" establishment, Fork & Spoon, which has since closed.
 Umphenour's foot broke in multiple places when an oven exploded at Blackbird.